 This pattern can appear on a first hair test or more commonly, on a retest.

 A hint or indicator of this pattern is that the calcium/magnesium ratio will be fairly normal, even though the person eats too many carbohydrates and therefore one would expect the calcium/magnesium ratio to be elevated.

 I sometimes hear from consultants that hair testing is not accurate because the calcium/magnesium ratio is “too normal-looking”, given the client’s diet.
 The presence of a bowl plus a hill pattern can explain some of these instances.

-This word, in nutritional balancing science, means that a person is moving toward more of a hill pattern on a retest mineral analysis.
+This word, in development science, means that a person is moving toward more of a hill pattern on a retest mineral analysis.
 It is an important directional movement concept that is very positive.